 A VPN client allows you to "tunnel" all of your traffic to UCSB over an encrypted, authenticated link that terminates on campus at our VPN server.
-The VPN server decrypts your traffic and forwards it to whatever its original destination was, but it changes the source address of your traffic from your ISP-assigned address to a UCSB-assigned address.
-This way, all of your traffic appears to be coming from on campus and may not be limited by internal Internet firewall rules.
+The VPN server decrypts your traffic and forwards it to its original destination, but it changes the source address of your traffic from your ISP-assigned address to a UCSB-assigned address.
+This way, all of your traffic appears to be coming from on-campus and may not be limited by internal Internet firewall rules.

 What You Need

-A network connection (for example, dial-up, cable modem, DSL)
+A network connection (for example: cable modem, DSL)

-Visit the Departmental VPN web page to connect to a UCSB departmental network.
+Visit the Departmental VPN web page for information on how to connect to a UCSB departmental network.